 Music therapy has been effectively used to help with stress, cancer, speech impediments, high blood pressure, heart concerns, mental disorders as well as a number of health concerns.
 Music therapy is a holistic health approach in supporting the body’s natural healing abilities.

 While there are many different ways to use music therapy, using music therapy for pain has shown good results.
-Music therapy has been shown to lower stress levels associated with chronic pain, improve comfort and manage pain for people of all ages.
-Notably the ability of rhythm to reduce pain has been observed among patients in cancer wards and nursing homes.
+Music therapy is shown to lower stress levels associated with chronic pain, improve comfort and manage pain for people of all ages.
+Notably the ability of rhythm to reduce pain is observed among patients in cancer wards and nursing homes.

 - elevates mood

 - promotes easier movement for physical rehabilitation

 - counteracts apprehension or fear